-Brett Doney - Great Falls Montana Development Agency
+Brett Doney - Great Falls Montana Development Agency - President and CEO

 Brett Doney leads the Great Falls Development Authority, a public/private economic development partnership serving the 13-county Great Falls, Montana trade area.
 GFDA’s mission is to grow and diversify the Great Falls regional economy, create higher wage career opportunities, and improve market competitiveness.
 GFDA is active in business startup, retention and expansion, business attraction, workforce, and downtown/riverfront redevelopment.
 Strategic sectors include food/agricultural processing, energy, advanced manufacturing, business services, tourism and defense.